-With any DUI, field sobriety testing is a standard to determine impairment.
+With any DUI field sobriety testing is a standard to determine impairment.
 If you have ever attempted to perform field sobriety testing you can see that it is designed for failure even for the most dexterous person.
 The purpose of field sobriety testing is to provide law enforcement a certain number of clues to give them probable cause to arrest you.
-In cases with serious bodily injury, you may or may not be required to submit to field sobriety testing.
+In cases with serious bodily injury you may or may not be required to submit to field sobriety testing.
 You still have the option to refuse.
 Field sobriety testing with normal faculties is difficult enough.
 If requested after an accident, the task becomes impossible.
-Our job as your attorney is to challenge any field sobriety testing and to shoot holes in the police’s probable cause determination based on those tests.
+My job is to challenge all field sobriety testing.

 DUI involving serious bodily injury allows law enforcement to forcefully withdraw your blood.
 This means that you have no right to refuse a blood draw when serious bodily injury is alleged.
 Law enforcement can withdraw your blood at the scene, in an ambulance, or even while you are unconscious.
-This would lead you to believe that a conviction is imminent and there is no reason to fight.
-You could not be more wrong.
-Law enforcement and hospital personnel have strict criteria they must follow in blood draw cases.
-If the protocol is not followed, the blood draw can possibly be thrown out with a motion to suppress.
-Flaherty Defense Firm has successfully handled several blood draw cases.
-Our team knows the criteria and knows what to look for to ensure that procedure was handled in the way the law intended.
+It is important to challenge this evidence in court.
+I know the criteria and what to look for to attack this evidence.

 Accident Report Privilege

 A common misconception in DUI with SBI cases is the accident report.
 If the allegation of injury stems from an accident, law enforcement’s first step in their investigation is to remedy the accident portion of the case.
 Law enforcement will ask questions, gather information and try to figure out how the accident was caused and how the injury was sustained.

-Call an Okaloosa County lawyer for your Felony DUI case
+Get help from an Okaloosa County Felony DUI Attorney